MeeFoundation/docs/src/Roadmap.md

 **Functionality**

-- Connect-with-mee login from iOS app, from a desktop browser (via QR code) or from a mobile browser
+- Connect-with-mee login from iOS app or from a mobile browser
 - Uses iOS FaceID for user authentication

 **Issues and bugs**